Mortgage Recast Calculator

 What is the Mortgage Recast Calculator?

-A mortgage recast calculator estimates how a large principal reduction may lower the monthly payment while the original loan term often stays in place.
+A mortgage recast calculator estimates how a large principal reduction may lower the monthly payment while the original rate and remaining term usually stay in place.

 What mortgage recasting means